 The Materials and methods chapter is clearly written, I have only minor comments and questions.

-We sincerely thank this reviewer for a very helpful review that has clarified important topics within the revised manuscript.
+We thank this reviewer for a very helpful review that has clarified a number of important points within the revised manuscript.

 P5-L9: Mesh gauge measurements, how many meshes measured, the force used and SD or SE should be standard information for cod-end measurements.

 Forty meshes were measured at 125 Newtons per cod-end.
-Details of these measurements and the standard errors are now included on Page 5 lines 8-10.
+Details of these measurements and the standard errors are now included on Lines 88-89.

 P6-L10: Each cod-end is set as a category in the model, could it somehow be dealt with as an ordinal/continous variable?
 Instead of categorising by cod-end type, can you categorise trawls as A, B, C, D from starboard to port and add mesh size as a choice-specific attribute?
 The differences between hauls would then be included in the random effects I guess.

 We thank the reviewer for this thought-provoking comment, however we affirm that the choice of nominal mesh-size categories as the response is appropriate because it reflects the experimental design in that mesh size is what differs among the cod-ends and we are most interested in the retention by gear type as opposed to retention from port to starboard.
-We address port-starboard differences via a rotation effect, which has been further developed in line with both Reviewer’s comments on position effects.
+We address port-starboard differences via a position effect, which has been further developed in line with both reviewer’s comments on position effects.

-An ordinal response would make an a-priori assumption on the direction of the proportion retained across the mesh sizes (proportional odds assumption).
-Treating the response as nominal categories relaxes this assumption and is more generally applicable in these trials, for example when sorting grids are trialled.
-As we are presenting the method as a general approach we think for these reasons that nominal response categories are most appropriate.
+An ordinal response would likely make an a-priori assumption on the direction of the proportion retained across increasing mesh sizes (proportional odds assumption).
+Treating the response as nominal categories relaxes this assumption and is more generally applicable, e.g., when sorting grids are trialled.
+As we are presenting the method as a general approach we think nominal response categories are most appropriate.

 What about including interaction terms, e.g. length-catch weight or mesh size to investigate effects of the slope (length) parameter?
 Information on adding interaction in the model would be of interest, different slope parameters are mentioned in the Results chapter (P10-L25).

-We included interactions in the model and found that [UPDATE WHEN RUN].
-The difficulty with including interaction effects is the number of parameters required in the multinomial logit model.
-In line with this comment and Reviewer 2's comment we now include a specific paragraph (Lines XX-XX) addressing degrees of freedom in the multinomial mixed effects model.
+Thanks for highlighting this important point.
+In the revised manuscript, we now include two-way interactions between carapace length and bulk weight and carapace length and net position.
+These considerably improved the model fit (Table 2).
+We now present an effects plot to assist in interpreting the influence of the interactions on the proportions retained (Figure 7).

 P8-L10: 'Dirichlet' needs a reference (there is a reference to Thorsén 2014, but it is in the Discussion chapter on page 12).

-We now include the original derivation reference on Page 8, line 6.
+We now include the original derivation reference on Line 167.

 Mosimann, J. E. (1962).
 On the compound multinomial distribution, the multivariate β-distribution, and correlations among proportions.
 Biometrika 49 (1-2), 65–82.